-Special Education Needs Information Report 2017
+Special Education Needs and Disabilities

-We support children with a range of Special Educational Needs and Disabilities (SEND) including, cognition and learning, speech and communication and interaction, sensory and physical needs and social, emotional and mental health difficulties.
+We support children with a range of Special Educational Needs and Disabilities (SEND) including: cognition and learning; speech and communication and interaction; sensory and physical needs and social, emotional and mental health difficulties.

 Definition of SEND

-A pupil who has a significantly greater difficulty in learning than the majority of others of the same age or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
+A pupil who has a significantly greater difficulty in learning than the majority of others of the same age or who has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.

 Identification and Assessment of Pupils with SEND

-St Mary's Primary School believe that every child should be valued as an individual to be treated fairly and with consideration.
+St. Mary's Primary School believe that every child should be valued as an individual, to be treated fairly and with consideration.
 This philosophy is at the heart of our treatment of children with special educational needs.
 They, like all other children, are entitled to a broad and balanced curriculum differentiated according to their needs.

 In the event of any requests being received from parents or the Local Authority (LA) for other pupils to attend our school we need to take professional advice to assess their level of difficulty and how access to various parts of the school and, therefore, involvement in the whole curriculum would be achieved.